chuckvstrust/chuckvstrust.github.io/_posts/2025-07-29-the-urgency-trap.md

 Remember:

--Urgency is a feeling, not a fact.
+- Urgency is a feeling, not a fact.
--A real problem can wait at least five seconds (or longer).
+- A real problem can wait at least five seconds (or longer).

 So, Stop.
 Breathe.
 Then decide.
 That might mean deleting the email.